-- Enter analytical for cost sharing to grants when applicable.
+- Enter analytical for cost sharing to grants when needed

-- Identify transactions requiring the payment of use tax.
+- Identify transactions requiring the payment of use.

 - Retain all receipts and vouchers for audit by internal and external auditors.
-Receipts for purchases paid from federal funds are to be maintained for seven years.
-All other receipts must be maintained for three years.
+Receipts for purchases paid from Federal funds are to be maintained for seven (7) years.
+All other receipts to be maintained for three (3).

 Purchasing Card Administrator will:

-- Make periodic audits of procurement card use and charges for appropriateness through the use of Bank of America’s Works on-line reporting system.
-Areas to be monitored include, but not limited to, compliance with SC Consolidated Procurement Code, compliance with purchasing card regulations, compliance with University of South Carolina regulations, and sales and use tax charges.
-Nonuse of card by cardholders will also be monitored.
+- Make periodic audits of procurement card use and charges for appropriateness through the use of Bank of America’s WORKS on-line reporting system and PeopleSoft Expense Reporting Module.
+Areas to be monitored include, but not limited to, compliance with SC Consolidated Procurement Code, compliance with Purchasing Card regulations, compliance with University of South Carolina regulations and sales and use tax charges.
+Nonuse of card by Cardholders will also be

-- Bank of America issues cards with a three-year expiration date.
+- Bank of America issues cards with a five-year expiration date.
 All cardholders are trained prior to receiving a procurement card.
-Upon expiration of the cards, all cardholders will be required to complete an online refresher examination before the new card can be activated by the university's purchasing card administrator (P-Card administrator).
+Upon expiration of the cards, all cardholders will be required to complete an online refresher examination before the new card can be activated.

 - Renewal cards are automatically mailed to cardholders.
 In order to remain active, refresher training is required.

-- The test will be administered through the Blackboard software program maintained by University Technology Services.
+- The test will be administered through the Blackboard software program maintained by Division of Information Technology.

-- The P-Card administrator will receive a card status report using the Works program.
+- The P-Card Administrator will receive a card status report.

-- The P-Card administrator will verify the email address and network user ID.
+- The P-Card Administrator will verify the e-mail address and network ID.

-- A group distribution notification will be sent to all liaisons with cards expiring within the next 30 calendar days, notifying the affected cardholders of their impending expiration date.
+- A group distribution notification will be sent to all liaisons with cards expiring within the next 30 calendar days, notifying the affected cardholders of their impending expiration.

 - Cardholders will receive a notice instructing them to complete an online test using the Blackboard system prior to the expiration date.

 - Cardholders must take the test.
-If a cardholder does not take the test, the new card will not be activated and will be subject to cancellation.
+If a cardholder does not take the test, the new card will not be activated.

 The University of South Carolina has adopted the State of South Carolina's Blocked Merchant Category Code List with some allowable adjustments.
 Transactions will be blocked at the point-of-sale level at the types of vendors on the Blocked Merchant Category Code List attached to these procedures.